Want to learn how to start a profitable blog in 2020?

 Didn’t find the Setup Wizard after logging in?
 You can manually prompt the installation process by clicking on My Accounts in the menu bar > Go to cPanel > WordPress Tools > WordPress Installer > Install Now.

-Continuing with the installation, you will be asked to enter in a username and password.
+Continuing with the installation, you will be asked to enter a username and password.
 Then, you will need to choose a theme – we will talk more about that in a minute.
-Pick any theme for now, you can easily change it later.
+Pick any theme, for now, you can easily change it later.

 Once the account setup is complete, you will be shown a summary of all your information.
 Keep a record of this!
 You don’t want to forget your login information or admin URL.